code-planet-eu/ezaltz-docs/docs/02-Features/02-management.md

 - **💰 Make a Sale Action** - Make a sale page for the account or transfer the account to another EZAltz user.
 See [Sales](/features/sales) for more information.
 - **📧 Mail Action** - Send email inbox of current account.
 - **⚙️ Edit Action** - Edit account details.
 Email, password, tags, etc.
 - **🗑️ Delete Action** - Archive account.
 Account will be moved to the archive.
-See [Archive](/features/archive) for more information.
 - **👤 View Steam Profile Action** - Direct link to the account's steam profile.

 ## Favorite Accounts View